GOYA-CPYS

 Avoiding long periods of lying on the back.

-Using props to support the body in various asanas.
+Using props to support the body in various asanas. - Breathing and Relaxation

 Techniques to alleviate common discomforts like heartburn or shortness of breath.